 Take a moment to look up from whatever device you’re reading this on and think about your neighborhood.
 Where are the broken sidewalks?
 Which house is overgrown and where you rarely, if ever, see the owner?
 Is there a newspaper lying at the end of their driveway or garbage cans that haven’t been put away?
 Ask who lives there and find out if they need help.
 The folks in the Greatest Generation and Silent Generation rarely ask for help.
 They are stoic, quiet and proud.

 Culver Palms Meals on Wheels is a non-profit, non-sectarian, volunteer community based 501(c)3 organization that has been serving the homebound in Culver City and surrounding communities since 1974.
 It relies on donations and grants to keep up its good work.
 If you can, please help CPMOW by making a donation.

-Non-Discrimination Policy Statement for Programs and Services Culver Palms Meals on Wheels , has a policy of non-discrimination in all programs and services.
-No one shall be excluded on the basis of race, color, national origin, sex, sexual orientation, religion, age, marital status, veteran and military status or disability unless required by the eligibility guidelines for services.
+Culver Palms Meals on Wheels has a policy of non-discrimination in all programs and services.
+No one shall be excluded based on race, color, national origin, sex, sexual orientation, religion, age, marital status, veteran and military status, or disability.